benWindsorCode/dotFiles/README.md

 ./doom sync
 ```

+## Customisation
 You then need to make the following change to enable org-capture etc. gtd setup:
-- Enable the org layer for spacemacs by uncommenting 'org' from the .spacemacs file
+- Enable the org layer for spacemacs by uncommenting 'org' from the .spacemacs file/uncommenting org in ~/.doom.d/init.el
-- Add the below snippet into your .spacemacs under the 'defun dotspacemacs/user-config' section, replacing paths to code folder as appropriate
+- Add the below snippet into your .spacemacs under the 'defun dotspacemacs/user-config' section, replacing paths to code folder as appropriate/in your ~/.doom.d/config.el
 ```
 (with-eval-after-load 'org
   (setq org-directory "C:/Users/benja/Documents/code/orgFiles")